-When you're done, copy the following code to serviceworker-import.js
+When you're done, copy the following code to serviceworker-import.js:

 (request,

-parameters, but shouldCheckGit
+response) parameters, but shouldCheckGit only takes

-a request
+a request parameter.

 For example, to vary which branch on GitHub to look on, you could write